 All Monadnock Papers are formulated for superior performance on press.
 No other premium uncoated papers can surpass the printability, consistency and the archival longevity that Monadnock Papers deliver.

-All Monadnock Fine Printing Papers are made to the American National Standards Institute (ANSI) standards for paper longevity.
+Made to the American National Standards Institute (ANSI) standards for paper longevity.

 Astrolite – A premium brilliant white paper of unmatched fiber formation, high opacity and dimensional stability.